corrosion consultancy,corrosion courses,corrosion expert witness

 Figure 9 Calculation of Dissolved Oxygen and O2 Diffusion Limiting Current Density in Waters at a Specified Temperature.

 The solubility of oxygen in water is dependent on both temperature and salinity (salt concentration).
 The oxygen diffusion limiting current density and the corresponding corrosion rate in mm/y for carbon steels are predicted in this module.
-An user can use the CRU module to convert the diffusion limiting current density to the preferred corrosion rate unit for any metal or alloy.
+A user can use the CRU module to convert the diffusion limiting current density to the preferred corrosion rate unit for any metal or alloy.

 ACE Overview | CRU | REF | WhatGas | CP-Pol | DO | DewPoint | Metallurgy | FER | Sigma | PWHT | FAC | CRA | MMM | EMF | GSeries | PTable | GUC